-As described in sections 3.2 and 3.3 the samples obtained after directional solidification consist of cells with diameters in the order of 300 μm depending on the fabrication conditions.
-Each cell consists of an ordered array of nano wires.
-By cutting a sample in a direction perpendicular to the growth direction cross sections of the wires are obtained.
-Viewing such a sample under a microscope yields images of discs embedded in a matrix (s. fig. 4.1).
-If the sample is cut in a direction parallel to the growth direction, the exposed surface will show flat sections of nano wires (s. fig. 4.2).
-This is due to the fact that it is very difficult to cut the sample at precisely the same plane as that of the wire growth.
+As described in sections 3.2 and 3.3, the samples obtained after directional solidification consist of cells with diameters in the order of 300 μm, depending on the fabrication conditions.
+Each cell consists of an ordered array of nanowires.
+By cutting a sample in a direction perpendicular to the growth direction, cross-sections of the wires are obtained.
+When viewed with a microscope these wires appear as discs embedded in a matrix (see fig. 4.1).
+If the sample is cut in a direction parallel to the growth direction, the exposed surface will show flat sections of nanowires (see fig. 4.2).
+This is due to the fact that it is very difficult to cut the sample in precisely the same plane as that of the wire growth.

-In most cases described in this work the samples were cut perpendicular to the growth direction, initially yielding nano-disc arrays.
+In most cases described in this work, the samples were cut perpendicular to the growth direction, initially yielding nanodisc arrays.
 The further processing of these samples will be discussed in the following chapters.